 Chimpanzee Trekking Permits in Uganda – What is a chimp trekking permit?
-A chimpanzee trekking permit is a legal document that is issued by the Uganda Wildlife Authority to visitors of the age that is eligible to trek the chimps.
+A chimpanzee trekking permit is a legal document that is issued by the Uganda Wildlife Authority to visitors of the age that are eligible to trek the chimps.
 The chimp trekking permit grants you access to the chimpanzee trekking premises where you will enjoy exclusive chimp trekking adventures.
-Uganda wildlife Authority is the sole government organization that is responsible for issuing chimpanzee trekking permits in Uganda.
+Uganda Wildlife Authority is the sole government organization that is responsible for issuing chimpanzee trekking permits in Uganda.

-Chimpanzees are humans’ closest relatives sharing up to 97% of DNA, trekking them will really give you a sense of familiarity as they mimic human behaviors and ways of life.
+Chimpanzees are humans’ closest relatives sharing up to 97% of DNA, trekking them will give you a sense of familiarity as they mimic human behaviors and ways of life.
 Uganda is home to around 5,000 chimpanzees with Kibale forest habituating around 1500 of the total population.
 Chimpanzees live in distinct social structures just like mountain gorillas however; chimps are more complex in their structures.

-Chimpanzee trekking is just interesting as mountain gorilla trekking.
+Chimpanzee trekking is just as interesting as mountain gorilla trekking.
 Tracking down these primates in their natural habitats can be interesting with many visitors describing it as exceptional.
 Just like Mountain gorillas, chimpanzees live in forests however trekking them may be a little difficult compared to mountain gorillas.

 Chimps are lighter and faster and thus tracking them requires some level of fitness compared to mountain gorilla trekking.
 Chimps are vocalists compared to the gentle mountain gorillas and can be easily located during the trek based on their sound.